-It helps to withdraw the senses and through posture and breathing practice we cleanse the kidneys, lower our pulse and most of all replenishes the adrenal glands releasing serotonin and oxytocin, decreasing dopamine … in the brain.
-THATS A FACT.
+It helps to withdraw the senses and through posture and breathing we cleanse the kidneys, lower our pulse and most of all replenish the adrenal glands, which releases serotonin and oxytocin and decreases dopamine into the brain.

-That’s my vision and ambition through spreading awareness and experience of DOGA.
+That’s my vision through spreading awareness about DOGA.

-After 45 minutes into the session, you’ll find that most dogs have placed themselves on a mat … usually not their owners …. and have become intrigued / calmer.
+After 45 minutes into the session, you’ll find that most dogs have placed themselves on a mat (usually not their owners) and have become intrigued and a lot more calmer.
 If the dog has completely relaxed, then it’s time to get them involved in yoga postures.

-I stress thought, this isn’t the goal of DOGA.
 We must respect our dogs’ space.
-Only if they are willing and relaxed enough we may be able to lift them into various yoga poses.
-A large size dog over 8 kilos won’t be lifted of course.
+Only if they are willing and relaxed enough, will we lift them into various yoga poses.
+A large dog over 8 kilos won’t be lifted of course.

-How many times a week do you recommend people and their dogs attend a Dog class?
+How many times a week do you recommend people and their dogs attend a Doga class?

-Ideally with a rescue dog you need a daily 45-60 min yoga practice just to signal to the dog that you are calm and in charge.
+Ideally with a rescue dog you need a daily 45-60 min yoga practice just to signal to the dog that you are calm and in control.

-With non-rescue dogs you can still strengthen your natural bond by allowing your dog to watch or interact in your yoga self-practice, however regularly you choose to do that.
+With non-rescue dogs you can still strengthen your natural bond by allowing your dog to watch or interact in your yoga self-practice, however regularly you choose to do so.

-A collective group session once a fortnight or once a month is highly recommended for anxiety in dogs as much as humans.
+A collective group session once a fortnight or once a month is highly recommended to cure anxiety in dogs, as well as humans.

 How do find a balance between teaching Yoga as an art form and allowing owners to connect with their dogs?